Search for an answer or browse help topics to create a ticket

 View all categories

-Why do I see a profit in the positions tab on Kite even though the buy average is higher than the LTP?
+Why is there profit in the positions tab on Kite despite a higher buy average than the LTP?